resir014/twitch-vtubers-sea/README.md

 >
 > Since I'm personally not that deeply-invested into the VTuber scene, I will need help in updating this database.
 Let me know at [@resir014](https://twitter.com/resir014) on Twitter if you're interested.

+## The database

+The complete database in raw form (without stats) can be viewed on [this link](https://docs.google.com/spreadsheets/d/1j3IF7d8zmj8Cgy_NljNRjfYMAyZt3M0VJubzJ7Ib3j4/htmlview).

+The submission/removal process can be viewed in the [Contributing Guidelines](CONTRIBUTING.md) document.

 ## Getting started

 ### Setting up the project